vezzolter/DSA/Algorithms/DivideAndConquer/KaratsubaAlgorithm/KaratsubaAlgorithm.md

 # &#128591; Credits
 &#128218; **Books:**
+- **"Data Structures and Algorithm Analysis in C++" (4th Edition)** — by Mark Allen Weiss
+  - Section 10.2.4: Theoretical Improvements for Arithmetic Problems
 - **"The Art of Computer Programming, Volume 2: Seminumerical Algorithms" (3rd Edition)** — by Donald Ervin Knuth
   - Section 4.3.3: How Fast Can We Multiply?